jniebuhr/gaggimate-docs/src/pages/docs/sourcing-lego.md

 order: 6
 ---

-If you don't feel like ordering a PCB and soldering it or paying for assembly and are more comfortable connecting up different components you can go this route too.
+If you don't feel like ordering a PCB or kit and are more comfortable connecting up different components you can go this route too.
 Below you'll find all the components that essentially make up the PCB too.

 ## Components